leobz/Expedia-flights-testing-tool/back-end/tests/tool/segment_path.md

 ```

 ## We choose the second segment
-Suppose we chose the first segment, so now, we will have to see the second available segments of the choice we made.
-Different options cause different possible results of second segments.
+As we choose the first segment, we will now have to see the second available segments.
+Different first segment choices cause different possible outcomes of second segments.
 Let's look for our possible second segments, from the ID of the first option.
 ```ruby
 >> second_segments = get_segments(data, [first_choice_id])